Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

 \subsection{Motivation}

-Many works~\citep{zela2019understanding,liang2019darts+,chu2020fair,chu2020darts} have found that the derived architecture collapses in evaluation when \textit{skip connection} dominates the generated architecture in differentiable architecture search, especially after a long search stage.
-Here, we go one step further to explore the performance of DARTS by removing skip connections from the search stage.
+Many works~\cite{zela2019understanding,liang2019darts+,chu2020fair,chu2020darts} have discovered that the derived architecture of differentiable architecture search frequently collapses after a long search stage and the primary reason is that \textit{skip connection} dominates the generated architecture.
+Fair DARTS~~\cite{chu2020fair} analyzes that the skip connection works well in the training phase as it can be in cooperation with convolutions.
+However, DARTS picks the top-performing operation (skip connection here) and discards its collaborator (convolution) before the evaluation stage, resulting in a degenerate model.
+DARTS$-$~\cite{chu2020darts} argues that the unfair advantage of the skip connection comes from its extra function in preventing gradient vanishing.
+Here, we believe that the performance degradation is due to the explicit searching of skip connections in the search phase.

-Skip connections were first presented as a way to construct a residual block with convolutions so as to deepen the network to hundreds of layers without accuracy degradation~\citep{he2016deep}.
-However, the super-net in differentiable architecture search is shallow, with just eight stacked cells.
-So, it doesn't seem reasonable to search the position of skip connections in the shallow super-net.
-To explore the relationship between skip connections and weak robustness, we run DARTS five times on the original operation space and the reduced space without skip connections.
+Skip connections were first presented as a way to construct a residual block with convolutions so as to deepen the network to hundreds of layers without accuracy degradation~\cite{he2016deep}.
+The super-net in differentiable architecture search, however, is shallow, with just eight stacked cells.
+So, it appears unreasonable to explicitly search the position of skip connections in the shallow super-net and then construct a deep target-net based on the searched cells.
+To verify our claim, we first explore the performance of DARTS after removing skip connections from the search stage.
+We run DARTS five times on the original operation space and on the reduced space without skip connections, respectively.
+The target-nets are retrained for $600$ epochs.